ORGY OF THE DEAD

 Overall: MEH

-The third installment in Herschell Gordon Lewis and producer David F. Friedman's "Blood Trilogy", Color Me Blood Red was released a year after it was filmed due to the duos falling out as well as some legal matters that needed to be sorted out.
+The third installment in Herschell Gordon Lewis and producer David F. Friedman's "Blood Trilogy", Color Me Blood Red was released a year after it was filmed due to the duos falling out, as well as some legal matters that needed to be fixed.
 Following up the seminal Blood Feast and 2,000 Maniacs, this one is undoubtedly the weakest of the three.
-While Lewis' films are occasionally charming in their terrible taste, there is no denying that the man is an exceptionally poor filmmaker.
-Bottom barrel acting, lackadaisical pacing, technical aspects such as proper lighting, framing, and miking never being a concern; all of these elements are in nearly every frame here.
-The story is as silly as any of Lewis' films, this time where a raving asshole of a painter is butt-hurt because a critic does not like him so naturally he starts killing people to use their blood as the perfect color for his canvases.
-Way, way too much screen time though is spent watching people we completely do not care about gallivanting on beaches and worse yet, there is one incredibly obnoxious board who speaks exclusively in unfunny, "hip" 60s slang and she is not even one of the ones who gets killed.
-It is a misfire in nearly every respect, but obviously required viewing for the dedicated Lewis fan.
-At least it is gory for a few seconds here or there.
+Bottom barrel acting, lackadaisical pacing, technical aspects such as proper lighting, framing, and miking never being a concern; all of these elements are in virtually every frame.
+The story is as silly as any in Lewis' films, this time where a raving asshole of a painter is butt-hurt because a critic does not like him, so he starts killing people to use their blood as the perfect color for his canvases.
+Way, way too much screen time though is spent watching inconsequential people gallivanting on beaches and worse yet, there is one incredibly obnoxious board who speaks exclusively in unfunny, "hip" 60s slang and she is not even one of the ones who gets killed.
+It is a misfire in every respect, but at least there is some gore in a few select scenes.

 (1965)